amd/quark-documentation/docs/autoapi/quark/torch/quantization/config/type/index.rst

    The data types used for quantization of tensors.

    - `int8`: Signed 8-bit integer, range from -128 to 127.
+   - `uint8`: Unsigned 8-bit integer, range from 0 to 255.
    - `int4`: Signed 4-bit integer, range from -8 to 7.
    - `uint4`: Unsigned 4-bit integer, range from 0 to 15.
-   - `fp8_e4m3`: FP8 format with 4 exponent bits and 3 bits of mantissa.
    - `bfloat16`: Bfloat16 format.
    - `float16`: Standard 16-bit floating point format.
+   - `fp8_e4m3`: FP8 format with 4 exponent bits and 3 bits of mantissa.
+   - `mx`: MX format 8 bit shared scale value with fp8 element data types.